-In addition to the above economic drivers, there are additional policy impacts, particularly from the recent November ballot.
-Proposition 121: State Income Tax Rate Reduction passed in that election, which requires a new income rate of 4.4 percent, below the 4.55 percent that was in place during the September forecast.
-Overall, we estimate the impact of this bill on individual income tax revenue to be a \$561.1 million drag in FY 2022-23 and \$370.8 million and \$392.9 million in FY 2023-24 and FY 2024-25 respectively.
-Additionally, Proposition FF: Healthy School Meals for All increases taxes on households with more than \$300,000 in income, which increases FY 2023-24 individual income revenue by \$100.7 million and FY 2024-25 revenue by an expected \$104.6 million.
-Note that these revenues are also accounted for in the Appendix table for Rebates and Expenditures, as the State serves as a custodian of these funds, and they are TABOR exempt.
-Finally, Proposition 123: Dedicate Revenue for Affordable Housing Programs affects retained General Fund revenue, as an estimated \$145 million is diverted in FY 2022-23 and \$290 million is diverted in FY 2023-24, with growth in fiscal years beyond that determined by growth in overall income.
-These are the largest state policy changes but there are also bills from the last two State legislative sessions that are accounted for as well, described in the paragraph below.
+In addition to the most recent session, last year's November ballot also has impacts on income revenue.
+Proposition 121 State Income Tax Rate Reduction passed in that election, which requires a new income rate of 4.4 percent.
+Additionally, Proposition FF Healthy School Meals for All increases taxes on households with more than \$300,000 in income, which increases FY 2022-23 individual income revenue by an estimated \$42.7 million and FY 2023-24 revenue by an expected \$95.0 million.
+Finally, Proposition 123 Dedicate Revenue for Affordable Housing Programs affects retained General Fund revenue, as an estimated \$154.1 million is diverted in FY 2022-23 and \$284.8 million is diverted in FY 2023-24 from the General Fund to affordable housing programs.